Ideapersie/FinalProject_KCL/README.md

 The demo runs at `--threads 12 --n-batch 512 --max-new-tokens 64`, well above the `hardware_medium` evaluation tier the reported latencies were measured on.
-None of the three affects a gate signal — the draft is greedy and its length is fixed by `gate.draft_max_tokens` — so the verdicts match the logged run.
+None of the three affects a gate signal (the draft is greedy and its length is fixed by `gate.draft_max_tokens`), so the verdicts match the logged run.
 Measured on the 16-core development laptop, against the ~154 s median of the logged evaluation run: